Conkles Hollow

 Conkles Hollow is a MUST visit when you are in the Hocking Hills area.
 Honestly, this is one of our favorite places in that area.
 There are two trails at Conkles Hollow.
 There is the rim trail and the lower trail.

-It is said that Conkles Hollow is one of the deepest gorges in Ohio!
-Conkles Hollow was purchased by the state of Ohio back in 1925 so that the beauty could be preserved.
-It wasn’t until 1977 that Conkles Hollow was dedicated as a state nature preserve.
+One of the deepest gorges in Ohio, Conkles Hollow was purchased by the state of Ohio back in 1925 so that the beauty could be preserved.
+It wasn’t until 1977 that it was dedicated as a state nature preserve.

 Conkles Hollow was named after W. J. Conkle who left his name and the date of 1979 carved into the wall of the gorge.

-We like Conkles Hollow because it has so much to offer in that short distance.
+We like this trail because it has so much to offer in that short distance.
 You cover over a bridge, walk alongside a little stream, walk on a paved path, boardwalk and so much more.
 The further you walk into the gorge the narrower it gets.

 Be on the lookout for a small recessed cave on your lower trail hike.
 As you walk on the Conkles Hollow lower trail notice how the vegetation growth changes.
 You will see that in some places the growth is so thick that sunlight does not reach the floor of the gorge.

 The Rim Trail at Conkles Hollow is about 2 miles in length.
-The rim trail circles the gorge.
+This trail circles the gorge.
 The cliffs are some of the highest in the area.
 The trail has uneven steps, large drop-offs, drastic incline and decline as well as steep terrain.

 Conkles Hollow Upper Trail offers extensive cliff views, but with that comes lots of steps!
 We will be hiking this one next time around and will report back and update the post with tips!